YannickDot/promiser-java/README.md

 A lightweight implementation of [Promises/A+](https://promisesaplus.com) specification, inspiration taken from JavaScript.

+## Requirements

+This library is written using Java 8 syntax.
+To use this into Java 7, 6 and 5 projects, don't forget to install [retrolambda](https://github.com/orfjackal/retrolambda) by [@orfjackal](https://github.com/orfjackal)

+Let's embrace the future ! 😄

 ### Usage

 You can create a Promiser<T> object like this :